dezzak/lmld-constitution/constitution.md

 8.8.
 The funds of a Branch shall, upon dissolution, be applied in paying its debts, and any surplus shall be added to the funds of the Local Party.

-### 9. Candidates for and Elections to Public Officer
+### 9. Candidates for and Elections to Public Office

 9.1.
 When it is necessary to select a Prospective Parliamentary Candidate, the procedure shall be as provided by the Party Constitution.
 The Executive Committee may appoint a sub-committee to carry out its duties under this procedure.